dev-gv/covid/README.md

 In This File, Live Covid data Will be Fetched from worldCovidTracker

-Function and their Description
+Functions and their Description

 ================================================================================================>
 This Module Contains Covid Cases Data taken From https://www.worldometers.info/coronavirus/

-Functions and their breif Detail :
+Functions and their brief Detail :

 1- Track_str() : This Function returns Raw Data of All Countries in String Data Type